 5. Ear To The Ground, by K Balagopal

-And yet, journalism often gets blind-sided.
-Even as books by reporters talk about holding power accountable, the dominant history of journalism is that of missing the biggest stories of its time.
+Books like the one by Kurspahic should be mandatory reading.
+Even as journalists talk endlessly about holding power accountable, the dominant history of journalism is one of navel-gazing and missing the biggest stories of the time.

 While on this point, you must watch Jon Stewart’s complete interview with CNBC’s Jim Cramer on why the financial press failed to warn americans about subprime crash.
 Here is Part One.
 Part Two.
 And Part Three.